 Access to the SPPE.
 The Task Force emphasized that candidates should have broad access to the SPPE.
 In particular, the report recommended that candidates should not have to seek admission to the SPPE immediately after qualifying; that candidates should be able to pursue multiple pathways (such as starting the SPPE while also studying for the bar exam); that candidates should be able to pursue the SPPE after failing a bar exam; and that there should be no cap on the number of candidates pursuing the SPPE.
-The Committee agreed with all of these points, but did not state them explicitly in the rules.
+The Committee agreed with all of these points but did not state them explicitly in the rules.
 Instead, the rules provide that anyone who meets the qualifications of Rule 2.1 may participate in the pathway.
-The above stipulations, however, could be added to the rules.